HDrizzle/stack_machine/README.md

 ## GOTO and GOTO-IF

 A goto will first need to use the bus usage instruction (Instruction 0) twice to set both of the execution pointer A and B goto latches, probably comming from the stack.
-(This is for returning from a function using the return address, but if calling a function, the compiler will have to push those bytes onto the stack first.)
+This is for returning from a function using the return address, but if calling a function, the compiler can just `WRITE` the hardcoded values directly to the A and B latches.
 Then the GOTO instruction will be used which uses the A and B goto latches to set the execution pointer.

-There is no actual GOTO-IF instruction.
-Instead, use the bus usage instruction to read a given value (probably from the ALU or stack) into the control unit GOTO decider.
-This will do the same as the GOTO instruction described above ONLY if the LSB of the bus is 1.
+GOTO-IF: First, move a value into the control unit GOTO decider latch, then use the GOTO-IF instruction.
+This will do the same as the GOTO instruction described above ONLY if the LSB of the latch is 1.

 # I/O

-There will be 8 GPIO pins, each can be configured as an input or output.
+There will be 8 input and 8 seperate output pins.

 # General usage static-RAM